hypo69/hypo/pytest/gemini/src/ai/tiny_troupe/TinyTroupe/tinytroupe/story.md

 3. Run `pytest test_story.py` from your terminal.

-This revised solution provides more robust and effective tests, demonstrating best practices for testing Python code with pytest.
+This revised solution provides more robust and effective tests, demonStarting best practices for testing Python code with pytest.
 Remember to adapt or replace the placeholder mocking for `openai_utils` with the actual implementation if available.
 Remember to install pytest with `pip install pytest`.